conorhodder/conorhodder.github.io/src/posts/reviews/pydanticai.md

 ### Deployment

 Pydantic AI does not come with any out of the box solution for deployment, and focused entirely on the development of the agents.
-With that being said, it does focus on containerised technologies for runtime and therefore is simple to integrate into your Cloud environments, K8s or any other OCI compliant runtime.
+With that being said, it does focus on containerised technologies for runtime and therefore is simple to integrate into your Cloud environments, K8s or any other OCI compliant runtime. ([Kubernetes best practices](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/))

 ### Strengths

-- Type Safety as a first order concept
+- Type Safety as a first order concept ([Pydantic docs](https://docs.pydantic.dev/))
-- Solid integration into observability tooling using open source frameworks
+- Solid integration into observability tooling using open source frameworks ([OpenTelemetry](https://opentelemetry.io/))
 - Clear, actionable error messages that speed up debugging
 - Extensible with custom validators and plugins
-- Excellent documentation and active community support
+- Excellent documentation and active community support ([Pydantic AI docs](https://ai.pydantic.dev/))
 - Pythonic, intuitive API design that fits naturally into modern Python projects
 - Strong support for schema evolution and versioning
-- Easy integration with FastAPI, SQLModel, and other popular Python frameworks
+- Easy integration with [FastAPI](https://fastapi.tiangolo.com/), [SQLModel](https://sqlmodel.tiangolo.com/), and other popular Python frameworks

 ### Weaknesses

 - Clumsy attempt at graph orchestration, requires external library.
 - Performance cost at large scale
-- Limited ecosystem compared to more mature agentic frameworks (e.g., LangChain)
+- Limited ecosystem compared to more mature agentic frameworks (e.g., [LangChain](https://python.langchain.com/))
 - Steep learning curve for teams unfamiliar with Pydantic or type-driven development
 - Async support is present but not as seamless as sync flows
 - Occasional breaking changes as the project evolves rapidly